aldelaro5/Bug-Fables-Save-Editor/README.md

 ## Browser Version

 The browser version is publicly available [here](https://aldelaro5.github.io/Bug-Fables-Save-Editor).
-While most of it is functionally equivalent to the desktop version, there are some differences:
+While most of it is functionally equivalent to the desktop version, there are some differences and known issues:

 - It is not possible to select the path to save the file as the file is downloaded through your browser's downloading system with the same filename.
 This restriction may be lifted in future versions.